Chapter two of the ongoing saga of Jamie and Lola, continued from Spaggers & Lola (Book two, Small Change)

 After the film they went back to the bar, and again Lola was there with her group of friends, and Jamie made a big thing of being with Leezah, really piling it on.

-Leezah was sometimes a bit slow to pick up the nuances, but she noticed Jamie was being most attentive when Lola was watching the two of them, and it slowly dawned on her that things weren’t all what she had thought they were.
+Leezah was sometimes a bit slow to pick up the nuances, but she noticed Jamie was being most attentive when Lola was watching the two of them, and it slowly dawned on her that things weren’t at all what she had thought they were.

 Thirty minutes of this farce were just about the limit of what Leezah could take, and, looking daggers at Jamie, she took her bag from the back of the chair and stood.
 ‘You really need to pull yourself together, Jamie,’ she said quietly, her eyes blazing.
 ‘I thought you were here for me, but it's pretty clear you're just putting on a show.’